Whale Shark Size Comparison: The Largest Shark

 The basking shark and the whale shark are similar in many respects.
 For one, they share a similar diet, with both eating more of the smaller animals of the sea than their top predator cousins.
 One other thing they have in common?
 Their size!

-The average basking shark is around 11,000 pounds, or the same weight as a certain types of RVs.
+However, while these two gentle sharks are similar in size, they differ significantly in weight.
+The average basking shark weighs around 11,000 pounds, which is about the same as some types of RVs.
 Compared to the whale shark, it could take nearly four basking sharks to equal the weight of a single very large adult whale shark.
-That’s what we call a shiver!
+That’s what we call a shiver (the collective noun for a group of sharks)!

 Great White Vs. Whale Shark Size